 5. Use the Right Asset Management Software

 After summarizing your business requirements, make sure that the asset management system you choose meets the unique needs of your business.
-EQUIP Asset Management Software by HashMicro is one of a few software systems that is adjustable to meet the needs of each business, including the construction business.
+Asset Management Software by HashMicro is one of a few software systems that are adjustable to meet the needs of each business, including the construction business.
 This system helps automate depreciation calculations, profitability analysis, as well as inspection, maintenance, and reparation scheduling.